Mizzou-CBMI/COSMOS2/README.rst

 Multi-platform Support
 +++++++++++++++++++++++

 * Support for DRMS such as SGE, LSF.
 DRMAA coming soon.
-Adding support for DRMs is very straightforward.
+Adding support for more DRMs is very straightforward.
 * Supports for MySQL, PosgreSQL, Oracle, SQLite by using the SQLALchemy ORM.
 * Extremely well suited for cloud computing, especially when used in conjuection with `AWS <http://aws.amazon.com>`_ and `StarCluster <http://star.mit.edu/cluster/>`_.